jubako/jubako/spec/directory.rst

 Byte array and PString
 ......................

-Byte array can be stored (embeded) in the entry or deported in another store.
+Byte array can be stored (embedded) in the entry or deported in another store.
-As entries in an index must always have the same size, an embeded array must always be the same size.
+As entries in an index must always have the same size, an embedded array must always be the same size.

 If the key needs variable array size, the array must be deported.

-Embeded bytes use a ``char[]`` (0b0100).
+Embedded bytes use a ``char[]`` (0b0100).
 ``0b0SSS + 1``  defined the size of the char (0 size array are impossible).
 If the key data starts with a 10 (``0b10SS``), the key info is followed by a complement byte (``0bssssssss``).
-The size of the array is ``0b00SS<<8 + 0bssssssss + 9`` (maximum size is 1024 bytes) The third lower bit of ``0bSXSS`` MUST be 0 and is reserved for futur use.
+The size of the array is ``0b00SS<<8 + 0bssssssss + 9`` (maximum size is 1024 bytes) The third lower bit of ``0bSXSS`` MUST be 0 and is reserved for future use.

 Deported bytes use a ``PString`` (``0b0110``)
 ``0bSSSS + 1`` define the size of the key.